 Simple Cultured Butter

 It’s easy and fun to turn whipping cream into butter.
 Homemade cultured butter tastes divine.
-Serve it plain and salted or flavour it with herbs and garlic.
-See the section above for more flavour suggestions.
+Serve it plain and salted or flavor it with herbs and garlic.
+See the section above for more flavor suggestions.

 - Prep Time: 20 minutes